ljr1981/json_ext/README.md

 			sms_device := json_object_to_json_string_representation ("sms_device", l_object)
 		end

-Pay special attention to the `*_attached' feature used for the `name' feature.
+Pay special attention to the `*_attached` feature used for the `name` feature.
 All of the data-type parsing features generally have an attached and detached version.
-The detached feature version simply excludes the `_attached' suffix.
-Therefore, in the example, the `truck_id' and `sms_device' are detached and can be Void.
+The detached feature version simply excludes the `_attached` suffix.
+Therefore, in the example, the `truck_id` and `sms_device` are detached and can be Void.
 The feature called is coded such that the Result of the feature might be Void.
 This could mean that the feature is represented in the JSON string, but is set to "null", or it could mean that the feature is not in the JSON string and is (as a consequence) Void.
 Either way--the Result will be Void.
-If you expect your JSON to have an attached value (e.g. it is both in the JSON string and is not "null"), then use the `*_attached' version of the call.
+If you expect your JSON to have an attached value (e.g. it is both in the JSON string and is not "null"), then use the `*_attached` version of the call.
 Otherwise, use the detached version.

 NOTE: The line with check attached_object: attached l_object end is there because our code expects the JSON to parse without error.
 If you are unsure of getting well-formed JSON, which is configured precisely as you expect, then you may want to use an if-then-else-end construct to test for parsing issues and handle them appropriately.

 You will find features for many possible standard deserialization of JSON->Eiffel data types.
-In each case, you need to pass the name of the feature from your `convertible_features' ARRAY (list) along with the `l_object' (e.g. JSON_OBJECT, which represents your a_json string as a parsed Eiffel object).
+In each case, you need to pass the name of the feature from your `convertible_features` ARRAY (list) along with the `l_object` (e.g. JSON_OBJECT, which represents your a_json string as a parsed Eiffel object).
 For example:

 JSON -> STRING
 ==============